Trade Adjustment Assistance (TAA)

 Alternative Trade Adjustment Assistance (ATAA) / Reemployment Trade Adjustment Assistance (RTAA)

-If you do not qualify for TAA, there may be other training opportunities and reemployment services available in your community under Title I of the Workforce Investment Act (WIA).
-Information on the agency administering WIA services in your community can be found at: http://jobs.alaska.gov/training.htm
+If you do not qualify for TAA, there may be other training opportunities and reemployment services available in your community under Titles I and III of the Workforce Innovation and Opportunity Act (WIOA).
+Information on the agency administering WIOA services in your community can be found at: https://jobs.alaska.gov/training.htm

 Nationwide information can be found at: http://www.doleta.gov/layoff/